Extreme deformability of 2D crystals of active particles

 Xia-qing Shi, Fu Cheng, and Hugues Chaté Phys.
 Rev. Lett.
 131 (2023) 108301.

-See “Viewpoint APS Physics ” : “Active particles push the boundaries of two-dimensional solid” by Mathias Casiulis.
+See also “Viewpoint APS Physics ” : “Active particles push the boundaries of two-dimensional solid” by Mathias Casiulis.

 Contact: Hugues Chaté, SPEC/SPHYNX